fabiocabrini/Helix_IoT_MQTT/README.md

 This tutorial uses introduces the use of the MQTT protocol across IoT devices connecting to Helix.
 The UltraLight 2.0 IoT Agent is configured to communicate with a set of celphone IoT devices using MQTT via a [Mosquitto](https://mosquitto.org/) message broker

-#### Mosquitto MQTT Broker

-[Mosquitto](https://mosquitto.org/) is a readily available, open source MQTT broker which will be used during this tutorial.
-It is available licensed under EPL/EDL.
-More information can be found at `https://mosquitto.org/`

 # Architecture

 <img src="helixsandbox_v2_mqtt.jpg">